Jaredburne47/4150ReadRight/readright_app/README.md

 A mobile app that helps children practice reading words aloud, receive pronunciation feedback, and track progress.

+### To run the app
+There is a .env file that has been turned into Milestone 3 and the Final Milestone, it needs to be downloaded and placed in the project root folder(e.g where the yaml is, firebase, etc is) It couldn't be placed in the github due to it containing sensitive azure keys and being apart of gitignore.
+After that run flutter pub get and then run it
+When in the app first you need to create a teacher account with an email and password that has a 6 character minimum then you can add students in the manage class screen, and then when you go to the student section you can choose the students you created and begin practicing

 ## Project status: Team implementation and design notes

 This repository contains the team's implementation of a reading-practice application.